t4d-gmbh/powerbi-example-surfspots/doc/key_concepts.md

 Instead of creating a visual for each measure, we can let the user select (in a slicer) a measure for a visual.
-For this we create the following additional measure:
+For this we create the following additional measure (DAX) and attach it to the table *measure*:

     __selected_kpi = SWITCH(